CERC-Genomic-Medicine/BEanalysed/README.md

-# BEscreened : CRISPR Base Editing Screen Analysis Pipeline
+# BEscreened : CRISPR Base Editing Screen Analysis Pipeline (will have to change the name, too close to a published tool)

 A comprehensive toolkit for analyzing CRISPR Base Editing screens derived from crispr-BEasy.